OpenDSA/OpenDSA/RST/en/Development/SelfOrg.rst

 The values of 80 and 20 are only estimates; every data access pattern has its own values.
-However, behavior of this nature occurs surprisingly often in practice (which explains the success of caching techniques widely used by web browsers for speeding access to web pages, and by disk drive and CPU manufacturers for speeding access to data stored in slower memory; see the discussion on buffer pools in Module :numref:`<BuffPool>`).
+However, behavior of this nature occurs surprisingly often in practice (which explains the success of :term:`caching` techniques widely used by web browsers for speeding access to web pages, and the use of a
+:ref:`buffer pool <buffer pool> <BuffPool>` to speed access to data stored in slower memory such as a :term:`disk drive`).
 When the 80/20 rule applies, we can expect considerable improvements to search performance from a list ordered by frequency of access over standard sequential search in an unordered list.